 Mr. Paul “Rusty” Thomas joined DARPA in September 2017 as a program manager in the Tactical Technology Office.
 His current focus areas include increasing the resilience, global reach, and networked connectivity of U.S. space assets.
 Areas of technical interest and expertise include disruptive low-cost space and launch systems, autonomous mission authority for satellite fleets, persistent intelligence, surveillance, and reconnaissance (ISR), and software-defined holographic light control.

-Mr. Thomas joins DARPA from DAQRI, where he served as the executive vice president for global operations.
-He has also held positions at SpaceX, Orbital Sciences, and Motorola/Iridium, where he has been involved with the design and management of a number of space-related programs including the SpaceX Dragon spacecraft, the DARPA Microsatellite Technology Experiment (MiTEx) satellite, the Iridium low Earth orbit (LEO) satellite constellation, and the U.S. Air Force Geosynchronous Space Situational Awareness Program (GSSAP).
+Thomas joins DARPA from DAQRI, where he served as the executive vice president for global operations.
+He also has held positions at SpaceX, Orbital Sciences, and Motorola/Iridium, where he has been involved with the design and management of a number of space-related programs, including the SpaceX Dragon spacecraft, the DARPA Microsatellite Technology Experiment (MiTEx) satellite, the Iridium low Earth orbit (LEO) satellite constellation, and the U.S. Air Force Geosynchronous Space Situational Awareness Program (GSSAP).
 Thomas’ military background includes 16 years reserve service as a U.S. Navy Intelligence Officer supporting Naval Special Warfare.

 You are now leaving the DARPA.mil website that is under the control and